Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Models

 \subsection{U-Net}

 The U-Net is a type of convolutional neural network (CNN) originally designed for biomedical image segmentation.
 Its architecture is structured as a U-shaped network, consisting of two main parts: the contracting path (encoder) and the expansive path (decoder).
 The encoder progressively reduces the spatial dimensions of the input image through convolutional and pooling layers, capturing increasingly abstract and high-level features.
-The decoder, on the other hand, upsamples these feature maps back to the original input size, enabling precise localization of the output reconstructions.
+The decoder, in contrast, upsamples the feature maps to the original input size, allowing for precise localization in the reconstructed output.
 The number of downsampling layers and their respective number of channels are key hyperparameters of the network.
 For example, a U-Net with the structure [64, 128, 256, 512] refers to a model with three downsampling layers that progressively halve the spatial dimensions while increasing the depth from the initial 64 channels to 128, 256, and 512 channels, respectively.

 A key innovation of U-Net is the use of skip connections between corresponding layers in the encoder and decoder.
 These connections transfer high-resolution feature maps from the encoder to the decoder, allowing the model to combine both coarse and fine-grained information during reconstruction.
 This design makes U-Net highly effective for tasks where detailed output is essential.
-The U-Net was also already used in the Task of cloud occlusion: the model used in \cite{barth2020dincae,barth2022dincae} is essentially based on two U-Net composed in cascade.
+The U-Net was also already used by \cite{barth2020dincae,barth2022dincae} in its cloud filling algorithm using two U-Net in sequence.

-The detailed architecture of our models is described in Figure \ref{fig:unet}.
-Donwnsampling and upsampling blocks are composed by a short a short, configurable sequence of Residual Blocks, as described in Figure \ref{fig:components}.
+The detailed architecture of our models is described in Fig.~\ref{fig:unet}.
+Donwnsampling and upsampling blocks are composed by a short a short, configurable sequence of Residual Blocks, as described in Fig~\ref{fig:components}.